dimi-fn/Various-Data-Science-Scripts/SEO/README.md

 <br>

 **2) Search volume**: The number of searches of a particular keyword per month.
-One tricky fact here is that on the one hand, some keywords might theoritically lead to your website targetfully and successfully, however, they might not be popular queries.
+One tricky fact here is that on the one hand, although some specific keywords or group of keywords might theoretically lead to your website successfully, they might not be popular queries from users.
 I.e., it does not matter if your website can be found by some specific query as long as this query is a "strange" query that nobody would really type it to find your product.
 Tools for researching the **potential monthly search volume** of keywords: [moz explorer](https://moz.com/explorer), [wordstream](https://www.wordstream.com/keywords), [ahrefs](https://ahrefs.com/keywords-explorer), [semrush.com](https://www.semrush.com/analytics/keywordmagic/start), [google trends](https://trends.google.com/trends/?geo=US)

 <br>

 **3) Competition / Difficulty**: Keyword competition/difficulty: if what you are selling is already on the web and sold by others as well, this inevitably means that there is already a lot of content around a group of keywords describing your product.
-When **difficulty** is **low** => competition low => the product that users are typing (query) to find does not lead to many websites, i.e. there are not so many sellers available for that product.
+When the "**difficulty**" feature in the analytics elements is **low** => competition low => the product that users are typing to find (query) does not lead to many websites, i.e. there are not so many sellers available for that product.
 It is like "I am googling it but I can't find it anywhere".
-The opposite happens when the difficulty rate is **high**, this means there is a lot of competition around that query as well as availability about the respective product/service that query is referring to.
+The opposite scenario happens when the difficulty rate is **high**, i.e. when there is a lot of competition around that query as well as availability about the respective product/service that the users' query is referring to.

 <br>